After the elections

 If none of the candidates wins an absolute majority after three rounds of voting, MEPs choose in the fourth round between the two leading candidates in the third round.

-- Share on Facebook - How is the President of the European Parliament elected?
+- Share on Facebook - How is the President of the European parliament elected?

-- Share on Twiter - How is the President of the European Parliament elected?
+- Share on Twiter - How is the President of the European parliament elected?

-- Share on LinkedIn - How is the President of the European Parliament elected?
+- Share on LinkedIn - How is the President of the European parliament elected?

-- Share on WhatsApp - How is the President of the European Parliament elected?
+- Share on WhatsApp - How is the President of the European parliament elected?

 The address has been copied to your clipboard.After the election of the President of the institution, Parliament proceeds with the election of vice-presidents, followed by the election of quaestors.